 5. The host mothers will give birth to identical offspring, which are clones of each other.

-Animal cloning often takes place to breed superior characteristics.
-To achieve this, embryo cloning isn’t preferable.
-The process begins with a sperm and an egg, which means there are no guarantees that the offspring will exhibit these traits.
+Animal cloning aims to achieve superior characteristics, but embryo cloning isn’t always the preferred method.
+Since it starts with a sperm and an egg, there’s no certainty that the offspring will consistently exhibit the desired traits.

 The first mammal to be cloned was a sheep called Dolly, in 1996, using adult-cell cloning.
 An advantage of adult-cell cloning is that we are able to clone animals with desirable traits.

 1. Remove a cell (e.g. a skin cell) from the adult animal.

 2. Separate the nucleus from the cell (which contains the genetic information of the cloned animal).

 3. Take an unfertilised egg cell from an adult female of the same species and remove the nucleus.

 4. Take the nucleus from the original adult cell and insert it into the egg cell.

 5. Administer a small electric shock to the egg cell.
 This stimulates the cell to divide by mitosis, leading to the formation of an embryo.